ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Step 1 – Select the Pen Tool (follow the instructions above).

-Step 2 – Click and release on your Artboard to create the first Anchor Point (also known as the original Anchor Point).
+Step 2 – Click and release on your Artboard in window to create the first Anchor Point (also known as the original Anchor Point).

 Bézier curve illustration

-If you want to create perfectly straight lines, all you need to do is hold Shift while following Step 3 instructions.
+If you want to create perfectly straight lines, hold Shift while following Step 3 instructions.

-Step 4 – Depending on the path you want to create (be it a precise path, a sharp corner, a solid square, and so on), keep clicking and releasing on your Artboard to create continuing Anchors linked with one another.
+Step 4 – Depending on the path you want to create (be it a precise path, a corner angle, a solid square, and so on), keep clicking and releasing on your Artboard to create continuing Anchors linked with one another.

 Bézier curve illustration

-Step 5 If you want to use these paths to create a particular shape, you must close the entire path by connecting the last anchor point to the original anchor point.
+Step 5 – If you want to use these paths to create a particular shape, close the entire path by connecting the last anchor point to the original anchor point.

-Once you do that, the ending point will be filled black, making it easier for you to know the point where you started and where you finished.
+Once you do that, the ending point will be filled in black, making it easier for you to see the points where you started and finished.

 Bézier curve illustration